KwereUtosu/IntercomTakeHomeTest/README.md

 This application can function with or without an internet connection.
 When internet is connected, the Customer's details are gotten from here => https://s3.amazonaws.com/intercom-take-home-test/customers.txt but when internet is not connected, customer's details are gotten from a resource file(customer.txt) within the application.

-The Output is written to resources/output.txt.
-You may have to update the Output Url to alter the output.
+The Output is written to output.txt in the root folder.

 ## How To Run This Project